Why Are Slow Upload Speeds Making You Want to Scream? Testing Solutions for Our Pixelated Lives

 1. Test Your Speed:

-• Use a well regarded speed test website like Speedtest.net to measure your current upload and download speeds.
+• Use a reputable speed test website like Speedtest.net to measure your current upload and download speeds.

 • Compare the results to your internet plan’s advertised speeds.